 Words Their Way (WTW) is a researched based program to improve student spelling through developmental spelling stages.
 Students are assessed several times throughout the year in order to ensure progress and that students are on the correct spelling stage.
 Unlike traditional spelling programs, there is NO weekly test in WTW.
 Students are doing daily activities to work with, interact with, and learn spelling patterns to help them spell a variety of words.
 This program is new to Hunters Glen Elementary for the 2018-2019 school year.
 Teachers will be receiving professional development throughout the first semester to ensure correct implementation for optimal student success.
 A distrcit brochure with additional information on Words Their Way is available at the bottom of this page.

 Guided reading has been occurring at Hunters Glen Elementary School for many years.
 Simply put, guided reading is small groups of students meeting with the teacher to learn reading and writing skills through books at their instructional reading level.
 The instructional reading level is a where a student needs teacher support to read the words and/or understand the concepts.

-For the 2018-2019 school year, teachers will be participating in a book study and professional development in Dr. Jan Richardson's Guided Reading Model.
-Jan Richardson is one of the leading experts in guided reading and implementation has been very successful at other Adams 12 schools.
-While you may not necessarily see any different materials at home, students will be taught using the most updated approaches, based on research, in this setting.
+In alignment with state and district standards, Hunters Glen uses Dr. Jan Richardson's Guided Reading Model.
+Jan Richardson is one of the leading experts in guided reading.
+Students will be taught using the most updated approaches, based on research, in this setting.
 Per Jan Richardson, the basic tenets of guided reading are: